-As a book junkie, I’m still in awe of the fact that I’ve ghostwritten or edited, at this point, seven books.
+As a book junkie, I’m still in awe of the fact that I’ve ghostwritten or edited, at this point, more than a dozen books.
 Someday soon I’ll write my own.
 I still love paper books, magazines, journals and stationary.
 Pure joy runs through me each month when my Vogue, Traveler, Success, Spirituality & Health, or Thinking Bigger magazines show up in my mailbox!
 I’m that artsy nerd that goes to the free lectures by the curators at the museum, attends poetry slams, and loves live music in just about any genre.

 Some of the details…

 I knew in 1998 that I wanted to do what I do now – consult to entrepreneurs and non-profits so that they could have the benefit of outside expertise as they grew and changed.
 I deeply believe in the importance and power of entrepreneurs and community non-profits.
 However, I also knew in ’98 that I was in my early 20’s and needed to gain that expertise if I were going to consult on my own.